All documents have a purpose, an intended audience and a message.

 The trick is to write them in a way that befits all three.

-YOUR CHALLENGE: The secret to writing any high-impact document is good planning.
-Before you even start to write you need to be clear about your purpose (the WHY) and your audience (the WHO) in order to determine the best way (the HOW) of presenting your message (the WHAT): readers are far more likely to absorb messages that are focused and relevant to them.
+YOUR CHALLENGE: The secret to writing high-impact public documents is good planning.
+Before you even start to write you need to be clear about your purpose and your audience in order to determine the best way of presenting your message (the WHY, the WHO, the HOW and the WHAT): readers are far more likely to absorb messages that are focused and relevant to them.

 You must also make sure that what you say is credible.
 More often than not, your aim is not just to share information but to persuade readers to act in some way; the more convincing your evidence, the more likely you are to achieve that.